 Paste of leaf is applied topically.

-Roots are used in intermittent fevers and as a tonic and diuretic in dropsy and liver complaints.
+Roots are used in intermittent fevers, and as a Tonic, and diuretic in dropsy, and the liver complaints.

-Dry the roots of plant.
+Dry the roots of the plant.
 Ground to make powder.
-Take in dose of 5 grams.
+Take in a dose of 5 grams.

-The seed powder is taken in dose of 2 grams twice day for a week.
+The seed powder is taken in a dose of 2 grams twice day for a week.